 What Each Approach Needs to Trust You

-Gold Mine needs competence.
+Natural Gold Mines want competence.
 They don't trust titles.
 They trust evidence.
 Show them you know the business.
 Ask informed questions.
 Acknowledge complexity.
-The fastest way to lose Gold Mine trust is to oversimplify something they know is complicated.
+The fastest way to lose Natural Gold Mine trust is to oversimplify something they know is complicated.
 The fastest way to earn it is to show you've done your homework and respect the details.

-Blue Ocean needs care.
+Natural Blue Oceans want care.
 They don't trust credentials.
 They trust character.
 Show them you care about people, not just results.
 Remember what they told you in your first conversation.
 Follow up on personal details.
-The fastest way to lose Blue Ocean trust is to treat them as a function instead of a person.
+The fastest way to lose Natural Blue Ocean trust is to treat them as a function instead of a person.
 The fastest way to earn it is genuine attention.

-Orange Sky needs results.
+Natural Orange Skies want results.
 They don't trust promises.
 They trust action.
 Show them you can make things happen.
 Remove an obstacle.
 Make a quick decision.
 Deliver something concrete in the first week.
-The fastest way to lose Orange Sky trust is to study the situation for too long before doing anything.
+The fastest way to lose Natural Orange Sky trust is to study the situation for too long before doing anything.
 The fastest way to earn it is to act.

 The Trust Timeline